 These lodges offer top hospitality, pay employees a fair wage according to their higher education.
 Guests notice a higher price-point, but they may not automatically realize the direct link between their hotel bill and staff receiving a fair salary.

-Further, parks that operate in protected areas have to take more measures to ensure their minimal impact on the environment and sometimes pay additional fees.
+Further, hotels that operate in protected areas have to take more measures to ensure their minimal impact on the environment and sometimes pay additional fees.
 Therefore, guests pay a higher cost to stay in these specialty locations.

 Vehicle fuel, maintenance, amortization (and other transportation)